spacemeat/pyke/README.md

 ### Include files

 These are paths to other JSON files which contribute to the configuration.
 They are loaded before the rest of this file's contents, which can add to or override as described below.
-Useful if you have similar configuration for work projects vs. personal projects, or lots of pyke projects which all use the same options.
+Useful if you have distinct configuration for work projects vs. personal projects, or lots of pyke projects which all use the same options.
 Paths that start with '/' are absolute; otherwise, they are relative to this file's path.

 ### Argument aliases